What this page is based on

 Start with the upfront cost, then plan for ownership

-Use the homepage calculator for the buying total, then pair it with this guide so the monthly reality of ownership is not ignored.
+Use the home buying cost calculator for the upfront purchase total, then pair it with this guide so the monthly reality of ownership is not ignored.

 Questions buyers usually ask